G-R3/role-snippet/README.md

 ## Job Payload

-The extension already uses the shared `JobPost` payload:
+The extension and backend expect this `JobPost` payload shape:

 ```ts
 type JobPost = {